arjun-esguerra/HMC-Boarding-Tool/README.md

 ### Installing

-* Download .zip folder and extract contents to the Program Files folder in the C drive.
+* Download .zip folder and extract the "hmcboarding" folder to the Program Files directory in the C drive.
 Final file path should be: <br/> C:\Program Files\hmcboarding</br>
 * Create a shortcut of the hmcboarding.exe and place it anywhere you would like to run it.
 Alternatively, run it directly from the folder.

 ## Instructions